Fast. Court-Ready. Repeatable

 G-Ball

-Visualise lateral and longitudinal acceleration to document and explain vehicle motion.
-Useful for officer training and forensic scene mapping.
+Visualise lateral and longitudinal acceleration in real time to document and explain vehicle motion.
+Ideal for controlled test runs, officer training, and forensic scene reconstruction.

 Who uses the VBOX Roadside Kit?

-The VBOX Roadside Kit is a dedicated on-scene accident investigation tool for police agencies and collision investigation units.
-It enables officers to begin initial investigations on the same surface and conditions – where safe and feasible – shortly after an incident.
+A dedicated on-scene investigation tool for police and collision units, letting officers capture brake tests and scene data on the same surface and conditions shortly after an incident.

 FAQs